 B. Setting up the image

-1. Click on the Background Color option, to choose the background colour of your image out of a palette.
+1. Click on the Background Color option, to choose the background color of your image out of a palette.

 Adding a URL is not necessary unless you want your image to lead your subscribers somewhere.
 It's just there in case you need it!

-4. Click on the Upload Image button, located on the image settings on the left side of the page, and browse for the image you want to upload on your computer.
+5. Click on the Image Picker button, located on the image settings on the left side of the page, to upload an image from your computer, or from a variety of applications.

 C. Editing the image

-1. Double-click on the Double-Click Here or drag and drop your image area to start browsing your computer for the image you wish to upload.
+1. Double-click on the Double-Click Here or drag and drop your image area to start browsing your computer, and the various applications the Image Picker connects you to, for the image you wish to upload.

 As the area text implies, you can also drag-n'-drop the image from your computer.
 Once the upload process is done a pop-up appears to notify you that your image has been uploaded successfully.